 The CAFI Executive Board adopted a Monitoring and Evaluation Policy in 2022, whose implementation will start in 2023.
-MEL Guidelines for IOS including a revision of the existing Results framework, will; be developed in 2023, aiming at an adoption by the Executive Board by end 2023.
+MEL Guidelines for IOS including a revision of the existing Results framework, will be developed in 2023, aiming at an adoption by the Executive Board by end 2023.
+The learning component, as per the MEL Policy, requires guidance from the Executive Board.
+An internal lessons learned document was produced in 2022 to inform the programmatic framework of the partnership with the DRC under the 2nd Letter of Intent.

 With a growing portfolio, ever-ambitious new milestones with short deadlines and high-level political engagement in CAFI donor and partner countries, reputational risks in the media also increase.
 Increased staffing at the CAFI Secretariat, media watch, swift information flows and a reactive Executive Board will be needed to address these risks.
 Trust building with international NGOs is also a desirable process.